On sale Nov 2nd, 2021

 About This Book

 Was the Boudreau killing cold blooded murder, a direct reaction to credible threats, or the tragic result of local officials lacking the resources and authority to protect the community?
-Boudreau's body was never found.
+As many local people have said, if those fellows hadn't killed him, someone else would have.

 SILVER DONALD CAMERON's literary works included plays, films, radio and TV scripts, hundreds of magazine articles, and nineteen books.
 Cameron had also been a professor or writer-in-residence at seven universities and Dean of Community Studies at Cape Breton University.
 In 2019 he was appointed the first Farley Mowat Chair in Environment at Cape Breton University.
 He died in June 2020, soon after completing the manuscript of Blood in the Water.